Three Ways to Foster Meaningful Change

-For example you could decide that instead of the usual three-page detailed review of your department’s efforts, you’ll write a one-page bulleted synopsis.
+For example, you could decide that instead of the usual three-page detailed review of your department’s efforts, you’ll write a one-page bulleted synopsis.

 When we give ourselves and our employees constraints, we can create a new foundation to foster change.
-These constraints can be unique to your company’s products or services, or can be as simple as growing revenue by 10% using LinkedIn connections, creating a promotional video without auditory words, or developing a new product that is the same size, but weighs 30% less.
+These constraints can be unique to your company’s products or services, or can be as simple as growing revenue by 10% using LinkedIn connections, creating a promotional video without auditory words, or developing a new product that is the same size but weighs 30% less.
 These constraints can spark new and practical outcomes.

-Excellence for me is… Most companies have a mission statement which starts just like this and that describes its ideal of success and company culture, but shouldn’t we also define excellence within our specific departments and even for ourselves?
+Excellence for me is… Most companies have a mission statement that starts just like this and that describes its ideal of success and company culture, but shouldn’t we also define excellence within our specific departments and even for ourselves?